 Hot springs of Chacapi-Yanque | Photo by marialumr

-• It is home to an impressive biodiversity: more than 100 species of birds, more than 300 types of plants and more than 30 varieties of cacti.
+• It houses extraordinary biodiversity: more than 100 bird species, around 300 types of plants, and at least 30 varieties of cacti.

-• It is home to the majestic Andean condor, one of the largest flying birds in the world.
+• It is home to the majestic Andean condor, one of the largest flying birds on the planet, capable of reaching a 3 meter wingspan and weighing up to 12 kilos.

-• The Colca Canyon is named after the Colca River, which crosses it from end to end.
+• The canyon takes its name from the Colca River, which runs through it from end to end.

-• It is surrounded by volcanoes such as Sabancaya and Ampato (the mummy Juanita was found in this volcano).
+• It is surrounded by imposing volcanoes such as Sabancaya and Ampato.
+In the latter, the famous mummy Juanita was found, one of the most important archaeological discoveries in Peru.

-To enter the Colca Canyon you need to purchase the Colca Valley Tourist Ticket, which allows you to visit several areas of the valley and its surroundings.
+To enter the Canyon, you need to purchase the Colca Valley Tourist Ticket, which includes access to several areas of the valley and its surroundings.

-This ticket has different rates according to the type of visitor:
+The rates vary depending on the type of visitor:

 Foreign touristS/ 70.00